 You may get along just fine with only one computer screen, but adding a second can give you much more room to work.
-This upgrade isn’t just for creative professionals or seasoned programmers—it lets anyone spread out their apps, edit documents side by side, and multitask like a pro.
-That, in turn, will boost your productivity and efficiency.
+This upgrade isn’t just for creative professionals or seasoned programmers—it’ll let anyone spread out their apps, edit documents side by side, and multitask like a pro.
+That, in turn, will boost productivity and efficiency.

-On top of the benefits, it’s easy and cheap to hook up that second screen to your desktop or laptop computer.
-Here’s how to get started, from purchasing a good monitor to setting it up properly.
+On top of the benefits, it’s both easy and cheap to hook up that second screen to your desktop or laptop computer.
+Here’s how to set up a second monitor, from purchasing a good screen to setting it up properly.

 Most computers have the built-in ability to power a second screen.
-To get started, check out your laptop or desktop to find a HDMI or DisplayPort socket.
+First, find the HDMI or DisplayPort socket on your laptop or desktop.
 If you own an older computer, you might be looking for a white DVI or a blue VGA socket instead.
 All four types of ports let you connect your computer to a television, projector, or other secondary screen.

-If your computer has one of these ports, all you need is the proper cable.
-However, some of the thinner and lighter laptop models lack a compatible port.
+If your computer has one of these ports, all you’ll need is the proper cable.
+However, some thinner and lighter laptop models lack a compatible port.
 For those, you may have to add an adapter into the mix.

-For example, slimmed-down laptops like the Apple MacBook and the Google Pixelbook rely on USB-C ports for data transfer, charging, and video output.
+For example, slimmed-down laptops like Apple’s MacBook Air and Google’s Pixelbook rely on USB-C ports for data transfer, charging, and video output.
 A few monitors do accept USB-C, but not all do.
-In that case, you’ll need an adapter to covert USB-C to HDMI (like this $20 dongle) or to DisplayPort (such as this $15 adapter cable) before you plug the laptop into your monitor.
+In that case, you’ll need an adapter to covert USB-C to HDMI (like this $14 dongle) or to DisplayPort (such as this $15 adapter cable) before you can plug the laptop into your monitor.

-Other computers will require other dongles.
-Take Microsoft’s 2017 Surface Pro: It includes a Mini DisplayPort that accepts a Mini DisplayPort-to-DisplayPort cable (like this $10 cable), which in turn will plug into any monitor with a DisplayPort.
-Alternatively, if you prefer an HDMI monitor, you could connect the Surface to a Mini DisplayPort-to-HDMI dongle (such as this $17 adapter), then a standard HDMI cable.
+Some computers will require other dongles.
+Take Microsoft’s 2017 Surface Pro: it includes a Mini DisplayPort that accepts a Mini DisplayPort-to-DisplayPort cable (like this $8 one), which will, in turn, plug into any monitor with a DisplayPort.
+Alternatively, if you prefer an HDMI monitor, you could connect the Surface to a Mini DisplayPort-to-HDMI dongle (such as this $9 adapter), then a standard HDMI cable.

-You don't necessarily have to buy your second screen.
-If you’ve got an old monitor lying around the house, see if it can work with your laptop or desktop computer before getting rid of it.
+You won’t necessarily have to buy your second screen.
+If you’ve got an old monitor lying around the house, see if it will work with your laptop or desktop computer before getting rid of it.
 Even if it’s a bit dated by today’s standards, you should be able to find an adapter to help.
-This will help you avoid spending any money for your extra display.
+This will help you avoid spending any money on your extra display.

-Once you’ve decided on the correct input, you can check on other specs, such as screen size, resolution, and price.
-Bigger, higher-resolution screens give you more room for your movies, spreadsheets, and video games, but they inevitably cost more too.
-It’s up to you where you want to make the compromise, but in general, you want to go for the biggest, highest resolution screen your budget can accommodate.
+Once you’ve decided on the correct input, you can check other specs, such as screen size, resolution, and price.
+Bigger, higher-resolution screens will give you more room for your movies, spreadsheets, and video games, but they inevitably cost more, too.
+It’s up to you where you want to make the compromise, but you’ll generally want to go for the biggest, highest-resolution screen your budget can accommodate.

-However, if you’re on a laptop, be aware that powering more pixels will take more graphics processing power and therefore use up more battery life.
+If you’re on a laptop, though, be aware that powering more pixels will take more graphics processing power and therefore use up more battery life.
 In other words, the bigger the second display, the bigger the drain on your battery.

-Setting up your new screen is extremely easy: As soon as you plug in a second monitor, your computer will recognize it without requiring any extra software or complicated setup process.
-However, you can take a few optional steps to configure it exactly as you like it.
+Setup is extremely easy: As soon as you plug in a second monitor, your computer will recognize it without requiring any extra software or a complicated setup process.
+You can, however, take a few optional steps to configure it exactly as you like it.
 The exact process will depend on your computer’s operating system.

-On Windows, tap Windows+P to switch between four display modes: PC screen only (only the original computer screen is active), Duplicate (the two screens show the same thing), Extend (the two screens act as one large display), or Second screen only (only the external monitor is active).
-Most of the time, you’ll want the Extend option, which allows you to open apps and windows independently on both screens.
-To further configure your second display, open the Start menu, click the Settings icon (the cog symbol on the left), and choose System followed by Display.
+On Windows, tap Windows+P to switch between four display modes: PC screen only (only the original computer screen is active), Duplicate (your two screens show the same thing), Extend (your two screens act as one large display), or Second screen only (the external monitor is the only active one).
+Most of the time, you’ll want the Extend option, which will allow you to open apps and windows independently on both screens.
+To further configure your second display, open the Start menu, click the Settings icon (the cog symbol), and choose System, followed by Display.
 From here, you can configure the brightness, resolution, and orientation of both screens.
 If you’re using two displays as one extended screen, you can also use this menu to set which monitor will be on the left and which on the right.

 Over on macOS, open the Apple menu, choose System Preferences, and then click Displays.
-Under the Arrangement tab, you can change the relative positions of your displays—which one is on the left screen and which is on the right.
+Under the Arrangement tab (which will only appear once you’ve connected to a second screen), you can change the relative positions of your displays—which one is on the left screen and which is on the right.
 Using the Mirror Displays checkbox, you can also switch between mirrored mode (the two screens act as duplicates) and extended mode (the two screens act as one display).
 In addition, you can set the screen resolution from this same menu.